matpow2/cuwo/README.md

 Special thanks
 ==============

+Favorlock - scripting and commands

-Sarcen - help with some protocol variables
+Sarcen - help with some protocol variables, scripting

 Somer - help with some protocol variables